GovTechSG/slist/README.md

 ## Changing colours theme for slist

-To make persistent color change to slist theme. <br/>
+To make persistent color change to slist theme.\
-If you are using bash shell, add below 2 lines to .bashrc or .profile or .bash_profile. <br/>
+If you are using bash shell, add below 2 lines to .bashrc or .profile or .bash_profile.\
-If you are using zsh shell, add below 2 lines to .zshrc. <br/>
+If you are using zsh shell, add below 2 lines to .zshrc.\

-export color_theme1=cyan<br/>
+export color_theme1=cyan\
 export color_theme2=yellow

 Supported colors: